fish-quant/big-fish/README.md

 ## Usage

 Big-FISH provides a toolbox for the full analysis pipeline of smFISH images:
-- Use `bigfish.stack` submodule for I/O operations, preprocessing and postprocessing.
+- Use `bigfish.stack` subpackage for I/O operations, preprocessing and postprocessing.
-- Use `bigfish.segmentation` submodule for nucleus and cell segmentation.
+- Use `bigfish.segmentation` subpackage for nucleus and cell segmentation.
-- Use `bigfish.detection` submodule for mRNAs detection.
+- Use `bigfish.detection` subpackage for mRNAs detection.
-- Use `bigfish.plot` submodule for plotting routines.
+- Use `bigfish.plot` subpackage for plotting routines.
-- Use `bigfish.classification` submodule for pattern recognition tasks.
+- Use `bigfish.classification` subpackage for pattern recognition tasks.

 Several examples are developed in the [examples](https://github.com/fish-quant/big-fish/tree/master/examples) directory.